TradeTracker/docs/docs/dashboard.md

 |Average Risk %|Average risk percentage of all trades in the portfolio|

 ### Cumulative PNL %
 Line chart includes all your trades PNL in percentage, adjusted to your total deposits.
+This chart provides an easy way to understand and visualize the effects that your trades have on the portfolio.
 ![CumulativePNL](documentation-images/cumulativepnl.png)

 ### Drawdown %
-Line chart that displays the amount of drawdown you have had in percentage.
+The drawdown chart shows the peak drawdowns of the portfolio.
+The drawdown chart is quoted as the percentage between the peak and the subsequent through.
+Dawdown is an important to metric to measure, comparing portfolio performance or menitoring personal trading performance.

 ![Drawdown](documentation-images/drawdown.png)

+*Drawdown refers to how much the trading account is down from the peak, before it recovers back to the peak.

 ### PNL %
-Bar chart that displays your trades PNL in percentage per trade.
+gdsgsdg
 ![PNL%](documentation-images/pnlpercent.png)

 #### Risk %